 Spam is, in essence, a commercial marketing tactic.
-The ethics of this form of marketing, however, are inherently dubious – with email marketing cultivating a reputation for antagonising its targets and recipients who often are unaware that they’ve been signed up to the associated mailing list or database.
+The ethics of this form of marketing, however, are inherently dubious – with email marketing cultivating a reputation for antagonising its targets and recipients who often are unaware that they have been signed up to the associated mailing list or database.

 The dilemma for companies using this strategy lies in the origins of their email list, with email harvesting and web address collection being legislated against (in the GDPR for example).
-Basically, if you send an email to someone who hasn’t signed up to your mailing list, you’re perpetuating the problem and are taking advantage of this marketing tactic from an unethical and, to an extent, illegal standpoint.
+Basically, if you send an email to someone who has not signed up to your mailing list, you are perpetuating the problem and are taking advantage of this marketing tactic from an unethical and, to an extent, illegal standpoint.

 How is spam different from targeted marketing?